- On the New tab, in the Data source section, click Files on repository.

 - Select Use a file path.

 - In the File path field, enter the file location.

 When importing data, you can match multiple files in a folder by using an asterisk (*) as a wild card character.When exporting data, you can define a file name that consists of a prefix and an optional date and time pattern by adding a Java SimpleDateFormat string to the file path.
 The SimpleDateFormat does not support the following characters: "?*<>|:When a file is created, a unique ID is appended to the file name to ensure file uniqueness.

 Define multiple files that you list in a manifest file

 - Select Use a manifest file.

 - In the Manifest file path field, enter the location of

 the manifest file.

 - Optional: If the file is compressed, in the File configuration section,

-select Enable file compression, and then select the
+select File is compressed, and then select the